Magic (Four Tops album)

-Magic is an album recorded by the Four Tops, released in 1985 on Motown Records.
+Magic is the twenty-second studio album recorded by the Four Tops, released in 1985 on Motown Records.

 The album reached No. 23 on the Blues & Soul Top British Soul Albums chart and No. 33 on the Billboard Top US R&B Albums chart.

 Overview

 Half of the Magic album was produced by Reggie Lucas, which was the idea of Iris Gordy, who felt his work on the debut double-platinum Madonna album reminded her of an updated Holland-Dozier-Holland sound.
 The other half was handled by Willie Hutch.